zarf-dev/zarf/docs/what-is-zarf.md

 Zarf wants to go out into the world to pull & package application software, so 1) the world has to exist, and 2) you need to make sure Zarf can reach the required resources within it (i.e. has a connection to the internet).

-That should probably go without saying, but... it's the "little things" that trip us up, right?
+That should probably go without saying, but... it's always the "little things" that trip you up, right?

 ### (1) - Zarf builds you a package